trishakarki667/DATA3001-data-racing-4/README.md

 # Add a constant to the model (intercept term)
 X = sm.add_constant(X)

-# Fit the linear regression model using statsmodels
+# Fit the linear regression model
 model = sm.OLS(y, X).fit()

 # Observe the summary of the model